backstitch/backstitch.github.io/_drafts/account_settings.md

 [Top](#Top)<br />
 ## Authenticated Services

-You can authenticate different social media services (such as Facebook, Twtitter, and Instagram) to ensure that your topics pages include the best, most varied content available.
+You can authenticate different social media services (such as Facebook, Twitter, and Instagram) to ensure that your topics can include content from these sources.
 You can also deactivate services here if you do not want to have those services associated with backstitch anymore.

 These services will have no barring on your organization pages, which use organization authenticated services rather than your personal ones.